 Understanding the Types of Burn Injuries

 When a person is injured in an accident and suffers burns, this can lead to permanent scarring and extremely deep-rooted pain.
-Treatments which are required for burn injuries often require a specialist and can be very painful.
+Treatments that are required for burn injuries often require a specialist and can be very painful.

 Burns are put into four categories depending on severity, as follows: